aws-samples/amazon-mq-workshop/labs/lab-6.md

 # Completion

 Congratulations, you've successfully completed Lab 6!
-You can move on to [Lab 7: Testing a Broker Fail-over](/labs/lab-7.md)
+You can move on to [Lab 7: Active MQ Broker Statistics](/labs/lab-7.md)

 [Return the the Workshop Landing page](/README.md)